 However, while you may have heard that the best place to store batteries is in the refrigerator or freezer, that’s actually not the case.
 Not only can condensation from the refrigerator damage batteries, but prolonged exposure to extreme cold also can reduce battery life, according to battery manufacturer Duracell.

-Your best bet is to keep batteries in a cool, dark, and dry place.
+Your best bet is to keep batteries at room temperature in a dark and dry place.

 3. Make Sure Batteries Are Contained.